eetay/aws-cloudformation/instance-scheduler/README.md

 # Instance Scheduler Lambda

-A lambda function which is operated by cloudwatch events all configured and deployed using cloudformation template
+A simple scheduler for starting and stoping EC2 instances, based on lambda function which is operated by cloudwatch events.
+The rules you configure/update (as well as lambda) are deployed using cloudformation template

 ### Adding a new scheduling rule